kissmetrics/km-support/README.md

 # Nice things to know

-## The Jekyll Wiki
+## The Jekyll Project Page

-Here is a link: [https://github.com/mojombo/jekyll](https://github.com/mojombo/jekyll)
+Here is a link: [http://jekyllrb.com/docs/home/](http://jekyllrb.com/docs/home/)

 ## Site Does Not Build